-The Sonos brand needs no introduction but for people unaware, Sonos is a company that has been building speakers for over a decade.
-However, it has gained a lot of popularity in recent years, thanks to its multi-room audio system, which lets you control the music of different speakers wirelessly through an app.
-Sonos offers three multi-room audio systems dubbed Sonos One, Sonos Play:1, and Play:5 along with home theater setups with its soundbar dubbed Playbar, music streaming system Connect and more.
-There was also a Sonos Play:3 system but that has been discontinued as of now.
-The Sonos multi-room audio system has gained a lot of traction, thanks to its excelling sound systems, support for almost all music streaming services (more than 60), easy setup and a great ecosystem.
+The Sonos brand needs no introduction, but for people unaware, Sonos is a company that has been building speakers for over a decade.
+It has gained a lot of popularity in recent years, thanks to its multi-room audio system, which lets you control the music of different speakers wirelessly through an app.
+Sonos offers several multi-room audio systems along with home theater setups, soundbars, music streaming system Connect, and more.
+But they are not for everyone.
+So, whether you are hunting for a better sounding smart speaker or looking for a more portable and affordable variant, here is the extensive roundup of the top 15 Sonos alternatives for multi-room speaker experience.

 Sonos One and Sonos Play:1 Alternative